 We went to a party one night not far from where we lived and I got chatting to a weird-looking guy wearing sun-glasses and we had a few drinks together and a joint or two.
 The place was full of smoke and flashing multi-coloured light strobes; I could hardly see the other side of the room, let alone the people I was talking to.

 We had our warm and cosy nest at home together, but I had to work for a living.
-I mean I just couldn’t afford the Napoleon brandies every night, my salary was only twenty-two pounds a week and they cost four a shot.
+I mean I just couldn’t afford the Napoleon brandies every night, my salary was only twenty-two pounds a week and they cost two a shot.
 My days were spent on British Rail commuting either to Windsor or the West End in London where we had offices.
 I was exhausted after only three months and the toll began to show.

 Elton had performed a song that rang around in my head night and day on trains and buses and walking back and forward to the endless grey stations that I went to every day.

 I packed my bags and left her.
 I went to live in a little rented clapped-out house on the river not far away.
 I found some old line and a hook along the banks and made a fishing rod from a willow tree.